fallahn/xygine/tutorial/part_4/readme.md

         std::function<void(xy::Entity, xy::Entity, Manifold)> callback;
     };

-The dynamic bool is used to indicate if the collidable moves, or is static geometry.
-In the game we're creating the only moving object is the ball - while the paddle is moved by the mouse it's not considered 'dynamic' as it doesn't react to collisions.
+The `dynamic` bool is used to indicate if the collidable moves, or is static geometry.
+In the game the only moving object is the ball - while the paddle is moved by the mouse it's not considered 'dynamic' as it doesn't react to collisions.

 The `std::function` is a little more complicated.
 Here we optionally add a callback